peteracol/peteracol/README.md

 * 🌍  I am based in London
 * ✉️  I can be contacted at [email address](mailto:peter_acol@yahoo.com)
 * 🧠  Currently enhancing my skiIls in R, Python, Azure Data Analytics and PowerBI
-* 🤝  I am open to collaborating on Survey Design and Analysis projects
+* 🤝  I am open to collaborating on survey design and analysis projects
 *    I hold postgraduate degrees in Statistics and in Computing & Information Systems
 * I am a Microsoft Certified System Administrator and a Certified CompTIA A+ Professional
 * I have over 25 years' experience in IT, Censuses and Surveys, and Fundraising CRM systems, in Public and Voluntary (Third) Sectors